 FindLaw's Employment Law Resources section includes additional tools for your small business, including Final Paycheck Laws by State, Sample Anti-Discrimination and Harassment Policies, and Sample Independent Contractor and Consultant Agreements.

 Small businesses don't always fit into tidy categories.
 The criteria for determining whether an employer is covered by a particular law can sometimes be confusing.
-If you have any questions about which labor posters are required for your place of employment, contact a local attorney for a free initial case review to learn how they can keep your business compliant with the law.
+It's a good idea to contact an experienced employment law attorney if you have any questions about which labor posters are required for your business or any other employment law questions.